3 Ways To Keep Your Store From Being Just A Warehouse

 And where does it all come from?

-Somewhere this stupid idea has grown that I only need what I think I need.
+Somewhere this idea has grown that "customer experience" is to give shoppers only need they think they need.

 Dads have thought that for generations until their gift is unwrapped and it takes batteries.